-"Increase in the Demand for Machinery in Emerging Countries" as well as the "Progress Toward Electric-Powered Living"
+Increase in Demand for Machinery in Developing Countries as well as Progress Toward Electric-Powered Living

-Looking at changes in the Company's external operating environment, THK is witnessing an increase in the number of industrial machinery produced as well as an upswing in the ratio of numerically controlled machine tools.
+Looking at changes in THK's external operating environment, the Company is witnessing an increase in the number of industrial machinery produced as well as an upswing in the ratio of NC machine tools.
 This is largely attributable to the ongoing development of newly emerging countries.
-At the same time, the impetus provided by higher interest in environmental protection, is resulting in the move toward electric-powered living across a wide spectrum of areas.
+At the same time, the impetus provided by higher interest in environmental protection is resulting in the move toward electric-powered living across a wide spectrum of areas.

 In response, and as a part of THK's efforts toward "Full-Scale Globalization," the Company will further fortify its integrated manufacturing and sales systems in the four geographic regions of Japan, the Americas, Europe and Asia.
-Against this backdrop, the Company will accelerate the pace of sales network expansion with a greater sense of urgency throughout newly emerging countries, which are anticipated to drive increasingly toward factory automation.
+Particularly, the Company will accelerate the pace of sales network expansion with a greater sense of urgency throughout developing countries, which are anticipated to drive increasingly toward FA.
 Complementing this endeavor, THK will also upgrade and expand local production capacity.